 A critical bug must satisfy at least one of the following criteria: (please refer to sub-items for more information)

-- The issue causes crashes or fatal errors halting all meaningful functionality, in Studio or in-game or on the website, that reproduces 100% of the time, with very specific steps.
+- The issue causes crashes or fatal errors halting all meaningful functionality, in Studio or in-game or on the website, that reproduces 100% of the time, with very specific steps, for a significant amount of players / games.

 - Only bugs that are fatal and completely prevent any functionality are applicable here, not just any bug that reproduces 100% of the time!